ohhaseon/AppCode/README.md

 Moanhwasil is App making safe toilet for everyone by react native.

 ## How to use
-•	Check the presence of illegal camera using infrared detector filter.
+•	Check the presence of illegal camera using infrared detector filter.<br>
 •	Record the results on the app along with the location of the toilet.
-(The location of the toilet is based on GPS)
+(The location of the toilet is based on GPS)<br>
 •	Users check the safety of the toilet by searching the information.

 ## App UI